Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Further Discussions on Related Works

 Based on estimating or bounding certain causal effects among variables, including the protected feature, the (predicted) outcome, and certain variables that are closely related to but not the protected feature itself, e.g., proxy variables \citep{kilbertus2017avoiding}, redlining attributes \citep{zhang2017causal}, admissible variables \citep{salimi2019interventional}, and so on, the fairness violation is quantified in terms of causal effects between the protected feature and the (predicted) outcome.
 There is a reductive focus solely upon the protected feature when modeling the discrimination.
 For instance, it is a common practice for causal fairness notions to consider varying the value of protected feature \citep{kilbertus2017avoiding,kusner2017counterfactual,nabi2018fair,nabi2019learning,nabi2022optimal,chiappa2019path,wu2019pc} as the starting point.
 Recently, \citet{tang2024procedural} have also proposed to consider not only edges or paths originating from the protected feature, but also all objectionable components in the data generating process, to address procedural fairness.

-However, the modeling choice of ``summarizing'' discrimination only through edges/paths originating from protected feature, or solely among individual-level variables, falls short of the need to capture procedural unfairness and structural injustice.
+However, the modeling choice of ``summarizing'' discrimination only through edges/paths originating from protected feature, or solely among individual-level variables, falls short of the need to capture structural injustice.
 The characteristics of the environment and the context that individuals operate in typically do not correspond to individual-level attributes, and are not considered in previous literature.
-Different from causal fairness approaches, our approach calls for explicit incorporations of the influence of contextual environments, and aims to address the following question: \begin{question}[\textbf{Factual Analysis Incorporating Social Determinants}] Under certain conditions and assumptions, what are the aspects of the data generating process that characterize \textbf{the influence from contextual environments to the individual}? \end{question}
+Different from causal fairness approaches, our position calls for explicit incorporations of the influence of contextual environments, and aims to address questions like: \begin{question}[\textbf{Factual Analysis Incorporating Social Determinants}] Under certain conditions and assumptions, what are the aspects of the data generating process that characterize \textbf{the influence from contextual environments to the individual}? \end{question}

 While social determinants often correlate with sensitive attributes, they cannot be captured by features of any particular individual.
 Explicit consideration and modeling of social determinants facilitate a more comprehensive understanding of the benefits and burdens experienced by individuals from diverse demographic backgrounds as well as contextual environments, which is essential for understanding and achieving fairness effectively and transparently.